2018-2019 Editorial Staff

 Sanna Wani lives in Toronto.
 She studies religion and loves daisies.
-Her work is featured in Cosmonauts Avenue, Glass Poetry Press, The Puritan, GONE LAWN and more.
+Her work is featured in Cosmonauts Avenue, The Puritan, and Peach Mag.

 Lina Wu is an artist, illustrator, game developer and zinester based in Toronto.
 She is currently majoring in illustration at OCAD.
 Lina prefers to include narrative and storytelling in her artwork, and has produced many zines such as Sleepwalker and For Girls Who Cry Often.
 She also loves to explore different mediums to tell stories through such as experimental game design, poetry, comics and mixed media.
 You can talk to her about shojo manga or fancy desserts.

 Rachel Bannerman is a third year student studying Ethics, Society, and Law; Drama; and Indigenous Studies.
 She has a deep and fervent love for poetry of all kinds, and is thrilled to join Acta for her third year as an Associate Editor.
 She is an award-winning slam poet, and her written works have been featured in performance and gallery art displays through Toronto and Niagara, as well as published in Inkling, Home Anthologies,and The Empowerment Project.
 Her favorite poem will always be the one she reads next, and she can't wait to find so many new favorites in the fantastic pieces of Acta this year!